What Is the SSCP Certification? 2024 Guide

 Answer all the questions.
 There’s no penalty for incorrect answers.

-Both the SSCP from (ISC)² and the Security+ from CompTIA are common certification options for those just starting or early in their cybersecurity career.
+The SSCP from ISC2 and the Security+ from CompTIA are common certification options for those beginning their cybersecurity career.
 Depending on your goals and experience, one may be a better fit than the other.

-Generally speaking, if you’re working toward your first job in cybersecurity and you either don’t have a degree or have a degree in an unrelated subject, then Security+ might be a better option.
+Generally speaking, if you’re working toward your first cybersecurity job and don’t have a degree or have one in an unrelated subject, the Security+ might be a better option.
 If you already have some experience or a cybersecurity or computer science degree, you might consider the slightly more advanced SSCP.

 In this case, which certification you choose to pursue could likely come down to your amount of experience.
-If you’ve already been working in cybersecurity for five or more years, going for the CISSP, ranked among the most popular and respected credentials, might be worthwhile.
-Otherwise, earning SSCP status could open up opportunities to build the experience needed to earn the CISSP in the future.
+If you’ve already worked in cybersecurity for five or more years, it might be worthwhile to go for the CISSP, ranked among the most popular and respected credentials.
+Otherwise, earning SSCP status could open opportunities to build the experience needed to earn the CISSP in the future.

 |Security+